-The entire Dynamic Function eXchange flow can now be run in a project environment.
+The entire Dynamic Function eXchange flow can be run in a project environment.
 All steps, from module-level synthesis to bitstream generation can be done without leaving the GUI.

-Step 5: Adding an Additional Reconfigurable Module and Corresponding Configuration
+Step 5: Adding an Additional Reconfigurable Model and Corresponding Configuration

-- 1. With the design open in the Vivado IDE, open the Partial Reconfiguration Wizard. - 2.
+- 1. With the design open in the Vivado IDE, open the Dynamic Function eXchange Wizard. - 2.
 On the Edit Reconfigurable Modules page, click the + button to add a new RM. - 3.
-Select the shift_right_slow.v file in <Extract_Dir>\Sources\hdl\shift_right_slow then click OK. - Enter shift_right_slow for the Reconfigurable Module name and then click OK and Next.
+Select the shift_right_slow.v file in <Extract_Dir>\Sources\hdl\shift_right_slow then click OK. - 4.
+Enter shift_right_slow for the Reconfigurable Module name and then click OK and Next.